 4. Kombucha May Help Ulcers Heal

-Although digestion is a complex series of events, it’s a process your body can and wants to carry out efficiently and without issue.
+Although digestion is a complex series of events, it's a process your body can and wants to carry out efficiently and without issue.
 In a perfect world, nobody would ever experience any sort of digestive upset.
-Unfortunately, we don’t live in a perfect world and peptic ulcers, also known as gastric ulcers, are a common problem experienced by many.
+Unfortunately, we don't live in a perfect world and peptic ulcers, also known as gastric ulcers, are a common concern experienced by many.
 They are sores in the lining of the digestive tract that are both painful and disruptive.
-Some studies suggest that kombucha may aid in healing ulcers due to its antioxidant activity and ability to protect the stomach lining.
+Kombucha may aid in healing ulcers due to its antioxidant activity and ability to protect the stomach lining.

 Cancer is the second leading cause of death in the U.S and almost 600,000 Americans die of cancer every year.
 Although there are over 100 different types of cancers, it can, in general, be described as a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body.
 We have to be clear that kombucha isn’t a treatment or preventative measure for cancer.
 But, some research has resulted in opinions that kombucha may have something to offer with respect to resistance against cancer.
 It's an interesting concept and hopefully more research will yield more information.